syskom/ci-cd/README.md

 * [EditorConfig Check Action](#editorconfig-check-action--editorconfig-check) – runs only
   when `.editorconfig` file was changed.
+* [GitHub Actions Check Action](#github-actions-check-action--github-actions-check) – runs only when YAML files with GitHub Actions definition located in `.github/actions` folder where changed.
-* [GitHub Workflows Check Action](#github-workflows-check-action--github-workflows-check) – runs only when YAML files in `.github/workflows/` folder where changed.
+* [GitHub Workflows Check Action](#github-workflows-check-action--github-workflows-check) – runs only when YAML files with GitHub Workflows definition located in `.github/workflows` where changed.
 * [Paths Changes Filter Action][action-dorny-paths_filter-url] – checks what part of the repository was changed.
 * [Renovate Config Check Action](#renovate-config-check-action--renovate-config-check) – runs only
   when `.github/renovate.json5` file was changed.